 What a wedding loan is

-These loans are easy and quick to apply for; many lenders will even approve you online in a few minutes.
-The interest rate you’ll receive varies and is typically based on the loan term and your creditworthiness.
-Some are lower than credit cards, making them more attractive to couples, but others may be as high as 30 percent.
+These loans are easy and quick to apply for — many lenders will even approve you online in a few minutes.
+The interest rate you’ll receive varies and is typically based on your income, credit score and current debts.

-It’s easy to get carried away planning the wedding of your dreams, especially with the constant influence of social media platforms such as Instagram and Pinterest.
+It’s easy to get carried away planning the wedding of your dreams, especially with the constant influence of social media platforms.
 But it’s not advised that you take out a wedding loan unless it’s necessary.

 When deciding whether to take out a loan, think about how crucial a larger budget really is.
 If you’re able to reduce costs in any way to better fit your available funds, then a wedding loan may not be necessary and you just saved yourself thousands of dollars.